cdsl-research/roll-update/README.md

 kubectl delete pods --all -n roll
 ```

-#### 2. replicas, maxSurge and maxUnavaliable inquiry <br />
+#### 2. Replicas, maxSurge and maxUnavaliable inquiry <br />
-after deleting the existing pods and deployments, the code will then request the user to input the desired value for the 3 values stated. in the main function of the rolling update code, the following part of the code is the syntax for the stated function;
+After deleting the existing pods and deployments, the code will then request the user to input the desired value for the 3 values stated. in the main function of the rolling update code, the following part of the code is the syntax for the stated function;
 ```
     replicas = int(input("Enter the number of replicas: "))
     max_surge = int(input("Enter the maxSurge value: "))
     max_unavailable = int(input("Enter the maxUnavailable value: "))
 ```

-#### 3. first deployment of wordpress application <br />
+#### 3. First deployment of wordpress application <br />
-after determining the three values stated above, the code will deploy the wordpress deployment file with it's image version being 6.2.1 using the following command;
+After determining the three values stated above, the code will deploy the wordpress deployment file with it's image version being 6.2.1 using the following command;
 ```
 kubectl apply -f wordpress-deployment.yaml -n roll
 ```

 #### 4. rolling update <br />
-after the wordpress application with image version 6.2.1 is deployed, the code will then rewrite the image version to 6.3.1 so that the rolling update will be executed. the following code inside the main function is what edits the wordpress deployment file
+After the wordpress application with image version 6.2.1 is deployed, the code will then rewrite the image version to 6.3.1 so that the rolling update will be executed. the following code inside the main function is what edits the wordpress deployment file:
 ```
     edit_yaml_file("6.3.1", replicas, max_surge, max_unavailable)
 ```

-#### 5. metrics records <br />
+#### 5. Metrics records <br />
-after the rolling update is finished, the code will then record the time taken for the rolling update and alsothe average CPU usage during the rolling update. <br />
+After the rolling update is finished, the code will then record the time taken for the rolling update and alsothe average CPU usage during the rolling update. <br />
-below is an example of what will be shown on the terminal after the whole python code is finished executing.<br />
+Below is an example of what will be shown on the terminal after the whole python code is finished executing.<br />
-use the following command to run the python script <br />
+Use the following command to run the python script. <br />
 ```
 python3 rollupdate_621_631.py
 ```
-the following output will come out when replicas is set to 6, maxsurge and maxunavailable is set to 3
+The following output will come out when replicas is set to 6, maxsurge and maxunavailable is set to 3
 ```
 myw@c0a22173-myw:~/roll$ python3 roll1.py
 deployment.apps "wordpress" deleted